ConsultingMD/blog/source/_posts/2015-05-18-convention-over-intention.markdown

 object (say `cases`) would also create one tuple in `auditables`.
 Then to get the audits for my Case, I join through its `auditable` entry to get its audits.
 I.e., ``:case belongs_to :auditable``, and ``:auditable has_many :audits``.
 But how would those audits reference the other objects?
+Hmm.
+Still reading.

 ### Avoid the ORM